 After the text is highlighted on the page, if you click on the highlighted text, you'll be able to see that annotation menu again.
 From this menu, you can change the color of the highlight by clicking on one of the colored circles.
 Selecting the comment icon will allow you to view your comment.
 Once inside the comment, you can delete it by clicking on the icon of a trashcan.
 You can also remove both the comment and highlight by clicking the X for the current highlight color.

-If there is a square to the left of a highlight, then there is a comment associated with the highlight.
-Clicking on the square will bring up the comment without having to go through the annotation menu.
+If there is a circle to the left of a highlight, then there is a comment associated with the highlight.
+Clicking on the circle will bring up the comment without having to go through the annotation menu.

 You can also use keyboard shortcuts to navigate around your textbook: